ktanay01/EmployeeManagementWebApp/README.md

 <h2>Features : </h2>

-- <h1>List Employee Feature:</h1> Displays all employee records for easy viewing and management.
+- List Employee Feature: Displays all employee records for easy viewing and management.

 - Add Employee Feature: Streamlines the addition of new employees through an intuitive interface.